nginfra/movici-viewer/README.md

 ```

 Then, change the `"baseURL"` in `client/public/static/settings/settings.json` to the address of
-the local development server, eg: `"http://localhost:5000`.
+the local development server, eg: `"http://localhost:5000/"`.
 Be sure **NOT** to commit this change.

-Then, in a separate terminal run.
+Then, in a separate terminal run the following command:

 ```
-npm run --prefix client serve
+npm run --prefix client dev
 ```

-In order to succesfully connect to the local api server, you may need to use and activate a CORS
-browser plugin.